 Failure to make payment

-If the claim is settled (except where the Claimant is a child) but the Defendant fails to make payment the Claimant is entitled to give the Defendant written notice that the claim will no longer continue under the Protocol and commence Court proceedings.
+If the claim is settled (except where the claimant is a child) but the defendant fails to make payment, the claimant is entitled to give the defendant written notice that the claim will no longer continue under the protocol, and to then commence court proceedings.

-The Stage 3 procedure involves the commencement of Court proceedings.
-The procedure is set out in Practice Direction 8B to the Civil Procedure Rules.
+The Stage 3 procedure involves the commencement of Court proceedings (set out in Practice Direction 8B to the Civil Procedure Rules).

-Only “fixed costs” are recoverable in relation to claims to which the Protocol relates.
-The amount of such costs is set out in Part 45 of the Civil Procedure Rules.
+Only ‘fixed costs’ are recoverable under the protocol.
+The amount of those costs is set out in Part 45 of the Civil Procedure Rules.